joacimmelin/sklaffkom-1.32/README.md

 Sklaffkom is a Swedish, command based BBS system (also known as [KOM](https://en.wikipedia.org/wiki/KOM_(bulletin_board_system))) written for SunOS 5.x, later ported to Interactive Unix, NetBSD, FreeBSD and later (sort-of) ported to Linux.

-The BBS system was written by Torbjörn Bååth, Peter Forsberg, Peter Lindberg, Odd Petersson and Carl Sundbom in approximatly 1992-1996.
+The BBS system was originally written by Torbjörn Bååth, Peter Forsberg, Peter Lindberg, Odd Petersson and Carl Sundbom in the winter of 1992.
 Later additions was written by Daniel Grönjord and Olof Runborg.

-The code was, and still is, distributed under the GPL 2.0 license from 1991.
+Sklaffkom was, and still is, distributed under the GPL 2.0 license from 1991.

 It was never meant to be a complete, permanent BBS system but rather a temporary solution in wait for the grand new big BBS system that arrived 10+ years later in the form of [EasyKOM](https://sv.wikipedia.org/wiki/EasyKOM).